 If you would like to avoid the traffic and noise of the city center, Thalassino Ageri will be the perfect spot for a peaceful and romantic getaway.

-Only 2 kilometers away from the harbor, this restaurant sits in one of the most scenic locations in Chania, right on the beachfront.
+This restaurant is only 2 kilometers from the harbor, but it is located on the beachfront in one of the most scenic locations in Chania.

 Enjoy your dinner over the majesty of the sunset and the melody of the waves.
 You will fall in love with it all.
 And the food is equally good.
 They serve modern and gourmet Mediterranean cuisine.